Home » Finding A School » VA Approved Flight Training: An Overview

 To get started on the path to your commercial pilot license, you will need to apply for VA education benefits.
 There are multiple ways to do this:

-1. Apply Online!
-Follow the link to the GI BIll application page, fill out a short questionnaire, and get the process started.
+1. Apply Online.
+Follow the link to the GI Bill application page, fill out a short questionnaire, and get the process started.
+Apply Online.

 2. Apply by Mail.
 Call 888.442.4551, Monday through Friday between 8 a.m. to 7 p.m.
 ET, and request an application be sent to you through the mail.
 Once you fill it out, mail it to the VA regional claims processing office that is located in the same region as your school.
 Here’s a list of regional claims processing offices to explore.

-3. Apply In Person.
-If you are able, go to a VA regional office to have a VA employee help you fill out an application for benefits.
+3. Apply In Person at a VA regional office to have a VA employee help you fill out an application for benefits.
 Here’s a list of VA regional offices near you.
 You can also work with your school’s certifying official for help with the application.

-Colleges & Universities with VA Approved Flight Training
+Featured GI Bill Flight Schools: Colleges & Universities with VA-Approved Flight Training

 Embry-Riddle Aeronautical University